markevans/jquery-objectify/README.markdown

 So to access an object directly, we can, for example, set the third clock object to 2 o'clock by doing

     $('.js_clock')[2].obj.set(2,0,0)

+You can often avoid needing to access it like this, however, by using `$.connect`, as described above.

 Requirements
 ===========
 - [jQuery](http://jquery.com/) (works with at least version 1.2.6 as far as I know, probably earlier too)